YL618/path-planning-astar/README.md

 <br>6.
 Note that the target should be carefully selected to avoid collision in the end
 ## Basic flow of the algorithm (Right side is for the current code)
 ## Currently there is some limit for the current algorithm in the following aspects:

 	* Time consuming for more walls.
 	* Smaller grid radius promises a secure performance avoiding collision, but will sacrifices time to do so.
 	* Target need to be pre-selected in case of collision between moved walls.
 	* Interface is complex and not that easy to use.
+## Things needed to be considered for future study are listed below:

+	* Add rotation part to the algorithm.
+	* Use data structure or better method in Unity to refine the algorithm.
+	* Improve the interface especially in the part of adding walls to the scene, right now its too cumbersome
+	* Apply ML agent to the disassemble problem.